 The Authority recognises that investment in other financial assets and property primarily for financial return, taken for non-treasury management purposes, requires careful investment management.
-The Authority currently has no plans to acquire assets purely for their yield.
+The Authority currently has no plans to acquire assets primarily for their yield.

 Common across both 'commercial ' transactions and treasury investments is the need for holistic council-wide planning, robust due diligence and formal oversight processes.
-New guidance suggests that an Authority's commercial 'risk appetite' is likely comparable to its Treasury Risk appetite.
+The Authority's commercial 'risk appetite' would likely be comparable to its Treasury Risk appetite.
 However, an holistic approach to risk could equally allow more risk to be taken on Commercial Investments given that little risk (and therefore return) is carried on the treasury side.
 NELC's overall risk appetite along with specific policies and arrangements for non-treasury investments is set out in the Capital Strategy document.